Student Loans Can Be Scary, Do Your Homework

 The Cost of a College Education Can Be Outrageously High if You Are Not Careful

-The average entry level pay of most college graduates is not sufficient to repay student loans and cover living expenses.
-Because of this sad saga, you must be diligent in understanding college cost and the process of college financial aide, especially college loans.
+The average entry-level job of most college graduates is not sufficient to repay student loans and cover living expenses.
+Because of this sad saga, you must be diligent in understanding college costs and the process of college financial aid, especially college loans.

-There are different types of loans, with a wide variety of repayment options.
+There are different types of student loans, with a wide variety of repayment options.
 Some of the loans are very reasonable, while some can become very expensive if you do not understand the repayment terms.